 Pulsar chronograph 'Wedding watch' - J's very occasional 'hints' as to the source of my Omega meant getting something different to wear on our wedding day and we spotted this when buying our wedding rings from a jeweller in Guernsey of all places.
 Its a big old lump but has good presence and whilst it doesn't get worn often is nice as a dress chrono watch.

 On my 50th birthday Mum and Dad wanted to get me something I'd use and appreciate and this appealed (being a car enthusiast and particularly an Abarth fan) so obtained this Italian 'Breil Abarth' quartz chonograph.
 Its chunky but excellent with good presence and nice to wear with its quality leather strap.
+With the strap ageing and starting to crack the time has come for a replacement however and a very similar colour and thickness perforated rally strap seems to fit the bill for a sports car orientated watch.

 Henry of London - birthday present from Gibraltar - J and I were on holiday in Gibraltar at the time of my 51st birthday and we spotted this in a high street jewellers there, 'nice watch' I said so she bought it for me!!
 Nice gold colour case and blue/turquoise leather strap go well I think.
 Probably more manageable then the circa £25k Omega we saw in the airport shop when the time came to leave the rock!